-Trade-offs exist between environmental impacts, CO2 removal and energy production but these are not impossible to navigate.
-How to regulate systems where biomass is imported from a productive region A, CO2 is stored in region B with abundant storage, to meet the CO2 removal target of a region C, as well as how to allocate credits among these actors, are key research and policy questions to be investigated.
+Trade-offs exist between environmental impacts, CO2 removal and energy production but these are not impossible to navigate if we answer certain questions with demonstrator projects.
+For example, how to regulate systems where biomass is imported from a productive region A, CO2 is stored in region B with abundant storage, to meet the CO2 removal target of a region C, as well as how to allocate credits among these actors, are key questions to be investigated.

-Questions for next generation of research projects to address more established?
+Questions for next generation of research projects to address

 - How will different GGR techniques interact in the real world?
-And how will the less mature approaches fit with those that are - How can we weigh up the environmental impacts, the CO2 removal potential and the energy production of GGR approaches to produce the best results? - To enable collaboration how best can we incentivise different actors involved in different stages of the supply chain?
+And how will the less mature approaches fit with those that are more established? - How can we weigh up the environmental impacts, the CO2 removal potential and the energy production of GGR approaches to produce effective results? - To enable collaboration how best can we incentivise different actors involved in different stages of the supply chain?